hanmacrad2/FCNs_GCNs_classify_fmri/README.md

 #### 2. Network Model parcellation
 This invloved parcellating the fmri data into it's networks - 400 parcel parcellation matched to [Yeo 7 Network Parcellation](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal).
-The FCN model was applied to the fmri data of each parcellated network separately to determine the overall indiviudal, instrinsic predictability of each of the 7 parcellated networks
+The FCN model was applied to the fmri data of each parcellated network separately to determine the indiviudal predictive power of each of the 7 parcellated networks across individuals

 ## Results